elemental/elemental-web/source/doc-dev/lapack-like/spectral.rst

 *TODO:* Reference to the distributed Hessenberg QR work of Granat, Kagstrom, Kressner, et al.

-.. cpp:type:: HessQrCtrl
+.. cpp:type:: HessQRCtrl

-   .. cpp:member:: bool distAed
+   .. cpp:member:: bool distAED

       Whether or not Aggressive Early Deflation should be attempted for distributed matrices (due to existing bugs in the ScaLAPACK